systemd/mkosi/mkosi/resources/mkosi.md

   arguments to the `ssh` invocation.
 To connect to a container, use `machinectl login` or `machinectl shell`.

+: The `Machine=` option can be used to give the machine a custom hostname when booting it which can later be used to ssh into the image (e.g. `mkosi --machine=mymachine qemu` followed by `mkosi --machine=mymachine ssh`).

 `journalctl`

 : Uses `journalctl` to inspect the journal inside the image.